regueiro/regueiro.github.com/index.md

 Hi, my name is **Santiago Regueiro** and I am a **Technical Engineer in Business Computing Systems** from [Pontevedra](https://www.google.com/maps/place/Pontevedra).

-I'm currently working as **CTO** at [Qubitia Solutions](http://www.qubitia.com), a spanish company specialized in **financial software**.
+I'm currently working as **CTO** at [Qbitia](http://www.qubitia.com), a spanish company specialized in **financial software**.
-Right now we are building [QCaid](http://qubitia.com/qcaid-corporate/), a program for designing, testing and executing automated trading strategies.
+Right now we are building [Qcaid](http://qubitia.com/qcaid-corporate/), a program for designing, testing and executing automated trading strategies.

 At work I mainly code in **Java**.
-During my time at **Qubitia** I have developed a market simulator, historical and real time data feeds, quote aggregation systems and complex user interfaces.
+During my time at **Qbitia** I have developed a market simulator, historical and real time data feeds, quote aggregation systems and complex user interfaces.
 I'm interested in software architecture, the development process and team management, and like to [read](https://www.goodreads.com/user/show/34662412-santi-regueiro) technical books on the matter.
 I also experiment from time to time with functional languages like Groovy and Elixir or game development with Unreal Engine 4 and Maya.